-- The key features to look for in a travel cot or infant bed
+- The key features to look for in travel cots and infant travel beds

-- Our top picks – best travel cots and infant beds
+- Our top picks – best travel bassinets and baby travel beds

 - Extra infant sleeping items you will need to pack

-- Alternatives to taking a travel cot with you
+- Alternatives to taking a baby travel bed with you

 This post is part of our travel product reviews series.
 Pop over to check out everything from kids comfort products to the best compact travel strollers.

-Key features to look for in travel cribs and infant travel beds
+Key features to look for in travel cots and infant travel beds

 Portability – Undoubtedly the most important feature for our savvy family travellers.
 We are already carting everything but the kitchen sink with kids let’s not make it any more hard work!
 Ideally, a cot that can fit inside your existing luggage and weighs under 15lbs.